garikAsplund/garik.codes/src/routes/blog/Trust in Rust.md

 Outside of that, though, it *does* make sense to use Rust for many things.
 Need a secure server that handles millions of requests a day, has zero downtime, and saves on energy use?
 Rust can help with that.
 Need to have a car that isn't hackable?
 Rust can help with that.
 Need to rewrite your OS and limit vulnerabilities?
 Rust can help with that.

+Need to break your code by trying to add one last thing?
+You *know* Rust can help with that, too.

 ![Ancient crustaceans](https://i.imgflip.com/1sk8j6.jpg "Rust, in a nut shell")